ROCm/rocSOLVER/docs/source/index.rst

 Contents
 +++++++++++

-rocSOLVER's documentation consists on 3 main sections.
+rocSOLVER's documentation consists on 3 main documents.
 The User's Guide is the starting point for new users of the library, and basic reference for current users and/or LAPACK users.
 Advanced users and developers who want to understand further or extend the rocSOLVER library may want to see the Library Design Guide.
 For a list of currently implemented routines, and the description of its functionality and input and output parameters, see the rocSOLVER API.